 Carnival in Sardinia has many facets, but it mainly deals with mystery, fear, cowbells’sound, streets packed with Sardinian Masks, each with a particular history and meaning.

-The Carnival atmosphere in Sardinia, especially in Barbagia’s villages, is totally different from the merry one you may experience all over Italy: this is because our Carnival evokes ancient farming rites, where men and animals are the main characters of the show.
+The atmosphere, especially in Barbagia’s villages, is totally different from the merry one you may experience all over Italy: this is because Carnival in Sardinia evokes ancient farming rites, where men and animals are the main characters of the show.

 You won’t see party-poppers neither you’ll hear the burst of laughter here.
 Everybody awaits with excitement the arrival of Boes e Merdules in Ottana, Thurpos in Orotelli, Mamuthones in Mamoiada.